The community has continued to be well and covid-free. Thank you for your kind support, patience and consideration over

 We are receiving guests who would like to come and stay for periods of one to two weeks minimum.
 Because of this, we do not have a lot of space available, and so we prioritise people who have stayed before and are known to us (or one of our other monasteries).
 At this time, as well as the personal benefits of staying here, we particularly need people who are steady in their practice and able to contribute in practical ways such as cooking to the day to day life of the community.

-For those coming to offer dana, for the time being there will still be no access to the kitchen, and we will continue to meet with people outdoors.
-If the weather is poor we may invite you to come inside, although over the summer so far this has rarely been necessary.
+For those coming to offer dana, for the time being there will still be no access to the kitchen.
+If the weather allows we will continue to meet with people outdoors., however if the weather is poor we will invite you to come inside to the Dhamma Hall vestibule.